syncrosim/pysyncrosim/docs/quickstart.rst

     0       No
     1      Yes

-The first Scenario is our original Scenario, and the second is the Results Scenario with a time and date stamp of when it was run.
-We can also see some other information about these Scenarios, such as whether or not the Scenario is a result or not (i.e. ``isResult`` column).
+The first scenario is our original scenario, and the second is the Results Scenario with a time and date stamp of when it was run.
+We can also see some other information about these scenarios, such as whether or not the scenario is a result or not (i.e. ``isResult`` column).

 Viewing Results
 ^^^^^^^^^^^^^^^
-The next step is to view the output Datasheets added to the Result Scenario when it was run.
-We can load the result tables using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, and setting the name parameter to the Datasheet with new data added.
+The next step is to view the output datasheets added to the Result Scenario when it was run.
+We can load the result tables using the scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, and setting the name parameter to the datasheet with new data added.

 .. code-block:: pycon

-    # Results of Scenario
+    # Results of scenario
     >>> my_output_df = my_results_scenario.datasheets(
     >>>     name = "helloworldTimePy_OutputDatasheet")